haoduoni/learngit/readme.txt

-git is a distributed control system. git is free software distribute something. i will be a creator and vlogger.
+as asasit is a distributed control system. git is free software distribute something. i will be a creator and vlogger.
 Today is so bad.